Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/diffusion_automaton.md

 ## Slowing down the diffusion rate

-There is just one problem: our cellular automaton model of diffusion is too volatile!
+There is just one problem: our diffusion model is too volatile!
 The figure below shows the initial automaton as well as its updates after each of two time steps.
 In a true diffusion process, all of the particles would not rush out of the central square in a single time step, only for some of them to return in the next step.

 {% include gallery caption="A 5 x 5 cellular automaton model for diffusion of a single particle.
 (Left) The system contains a maximum concentration of particles in the central square.
 (Center) The system after one time step.
 (Right) The system after two time steps." %}